ikeobimummc/value_imprint_rlhf/human_values_taxonomy/Taxonomy Literature/README.md

-# Human Values in Philosophy Papers
+# Taxonomy Literature

-This repository contains a curated list of philosophy papers related to various human values.
+This document contains a list of research papers curated from our taxonomy development process.
 The papers are categorized based on the primary human value they address.

 ## Categories of Human Values

 1. Justice/Human Rights & Animal Right
 2. Civility/Tolerance
 3. Duty/Accountability
 4. Empathy/Helpfulness